oneqi/AutomatedMenu-AzureOpenAI-MCP-AzureContainerApps/README.md

       - Azure Container Registry (ACR)
       - Azure Container App (ACA)
         - A Dockerfile is used to build an image, pushed to ACR, and used by the ACA
+        - N.B.
+An Azure Log Analytics Workspace will also be created

 ### What the lab produces
 - The lab will create a public facing 'frontend' web app where a prompt is used to ask for information related to Microsoft Docs.